-The Enterprise Europe Network for England, Northern Ireland and Wales is delivered by a consortium of 21 Partners with a focus on supporting the growth of small and medium-sized enterprises.
-The Consortium works together in the spirit of partnership, cooperation and trust toward the common aim of delivering an effective Network in support of business.
-The Consortium brings together a range of organisations with different skills and expertise and only by drawing on the strengths of all the Partners will the Network be able to truly deliver to its full potential.
+The Enterprise Europe Network (EEN) for England, Northern Ireland and Wales is delivered by a consortium of 21 partners with a focus on supporting the growth of small and medium-sized enterprises.
+The consortium works together in the spirit of partnership, cooperation and trust towards the common aim of delivering an effective network in support of business.
+The consortium brings together a range of organisations with different skills and expertise and only by drawing on the strengths of all the partners will the network be able to truly deliver its full potential.

 Any information we obtain from you, whether it is through our online platforms, through events or elsewhere, will be managed pursuant to this privacy notice.
 As a public funded body where we collect information that is personal data, we are subject to the Data Protection Legislation and we will explain how we will comply with this as part of this policy.

 - identify the information we may collect from you;

 - explain where we store your information, for how long and how we keep it safe;

 - explain the rules for our use of your information;

 - explain how we will use the different types of information we collect from you and why we are allowed to use it;